HONDA FORZA (NSS300)

 Besides the Downtown 300i, Piaggio’s BV300, Suzuki’s Burgman 200 and Aprilia’s Sport City Cube 250/300 also compete in this space.
 While similar in displacement and price, the BV300 and Sport City Cube are less touring oriented designs and don’t have the same maxi-scooter silhouette.
 The closest other scooters that do embody the maxi-scooter idea are Yamaha’s Majesty 400 and Suzuki’s Burgman 400.

-OWNER REVIEWS - Browse the Honda Forza Owner Reviews
+OWNER REVIEWS (44) - Browse Forza Owner Reviews REVIEW - Add Your Review

 * Fast yet miserly